Jonathan Luke Austin

 Project Details

+HUD is lead by three principal investigators (Jonathan Luke Austin, Javier Fernandez Contreras, and Anna Leander) and integrates four senior researchers, three doctoral researchers, and two research coordinators for a core team of thirteen.
 HUD’s core team is complemented by an array of research and practitioner partners.
-To bring-in expertise in development engineering this includes Klaus Schönenberger, Gregoire Castella, and Mariazel Maqueda López at the EPFL EssentialTech centre.
+To bring-in expertise in development engineering this includes Klaus Schönenberger and Gregoire Castella at the EPFL EssentialTech centre.
 Additionally, we have partnered at leading research institutions in Colombia and the Democratic Republic of the Congo, as well as high-level practitioners at The International Committee of the Red Cross (ICRC), Médecins Sans Frontières, and Terre des Hommes.

 Funding: